Can't decide what to watch on TV? A new app may help

 "It's about how to use an intelligent app to find the right show to watch based on the shows I like today and based on shows my friends are watching," he said.

-Through the app users can share their favorite shows with friends, as well as their "guilty pleasures", which Ellis said usually consist of reality shows.
-Friends' favorite shows are also accounted for in the algorithm that makes content recommendations.
+Through the app users can share their favourite shows with friends, as well as their "guilty pleasures", which Ellis said usually consist of reality shows.
+Friends' favourite shows are also accounted for in the algorithm that makes content recommendations.

 The app also pairs up with the Peel Smart Remote for consumers who want to control their television sets without using their remote controls.
 The pear-shaped piece of hardware takes commands from the app and then uses infrared to control the television, settop box, or virtually any other device in a user's living room.